NxGen Informed Prenatal Test (NIPT)

 - Anyone with a personal or family history that indicates a higher risk for trisomies 21, 18, 13, or other sex chromosome aneuploidies

 Our laboratory uses massively parallel shotgun sequencing to analyze cell-free DNA present in maternal plasma.
 The test is validated for pregnancies with gestational age of at least 10 weeks.
-Our NIPT has the lowest failure rate at 0.1% and is not impacted by high body mass index.
+Our NIPT has one of the lowest failure rates at 0.3% and is not impacted by high body mass index.
 It requires only a simple blood draw and provides reliable estimation of risk for the most common chromosomal abnormalities.

 Talk to a Genetic Counselor